Category Archives: Linux

 Out of the Box Network Analyzer “ntopng”

 Some time ago I installed a new firewall at the customer’s site.
-Meanwhile the customer was interested in the flows that are traversing through the firewall right now.
+Meanwhile, the customer was interested in the flows that are traversing through the firewall right now.
 Oh.
 Good question.
-Of course it is easy to filter through log messages of firewalls, but theses logs are only for finished sessions.
-Yes, there are “session browsers” or the like on all firewalls, but they are not nice and handy to analyze the sessions in real-time.
+Of course, it is easy to filter through log messages of firewalls, but theses logs are only for finished sessions.
+Yes, there are “session browsers” or the like on all firewalls, but they are not nice and handy to analyze the sessions in real time.

-The solution was to bring a network analyzer on a mirror port near to the firewall.
+The solution was to bring a network analyzer on a mirror port near the firewall.
 I decided to use ntopng running on the live Linux distribution Knoppix.
 Great choice!
 An old notebook with two network adapters fits perfectly.
-A handful commands and you’re done:
+A handful of commands and you’re done:

 Continue reading Out of the Box Network Analyzer “ntopng”